nicklockwood/ShapeScript/docs/mac/getting-started.md

 ## Debugging and Selection

-You can get information about your model (such as polygon count and overall dimensions) by selecting `View > Model Info` (**Cmd-I**) in the menu bar.
+You can get information about your scene (such as polygon count and overall dimensions) by selecting `View > Scene Info` (**Cmd-I**) in the menu bar.

-If a particular part of your model doesn't look right, you can click to select it in the viewing window, and then use `View > Model Info` (**Cmd-I**) to get info on just the selected part.
-This will also tell you which line in the script file defines that component.
+To get info about a particular shape in the scene, click on it in the viewer to select it, then use `View > Model Info` (**Cmd-I**) to get info on just the selected part.
+This will also tell you which line in the `.shape` file defines that component.
+Click outside of the shape to deselect it again.

 ![Object info](../images/object-info-mac.png)

+**Note:** If you are having trouble identifying a particular shape from your `.shape` file, you can use the [debug command](debugging.md) to highlight it in the viewer.

 ---
 [Index](index.md) | Next: [Camera Control](camera-control.md)